tomduval176/internship-HCI/README.md

 # Internship CNRS@CREATE - Singapore
-Code related to my internship at CNRS in Singapore and adapted from a research paper : Adaptive interfaces using model-based Reinforcement Learning.
+Code related to my internship at CNRS in Singapore and adapted from a research paper : Adaptive User Interfaces using model-based Reinforcement Learning.